 - Acoustic Suspension Design – The most accurate and linear enclosure design available today

 - Three-Position Acoustic Balance Control to tailor the loudspeaker’s output for the most difficult acoustic environments

 - Dedicated midrange driver to reproduce the critical mid-frequency band

 - Non-Resonant Die-Cast Aluminum Midrange & Woofer Frames

 - KLH cabinetry featuring a structurally reinforced ¾” MDF enclosure

 - Thirteen component network using high-quality iron-core inductors & Mylar capacitors

-- Each speaker includes its own 5° slant riser base made of powder coated 14-gauge steel
+- 5° slant riser base made of powder coated 14-gauge steel (included with speaker purchase)

 - Low-profile magnet attached grille